vargose/BibleApi/README.md

 # BibleApi

 ### Description
-This is a Kotlin API for serving Bible passages
+This is a REST API for serving Bible passages

 #### Technologies used
 1. Kotlin